OSVTAC/project-recommendations/index.md

 * central ballot scanner

-* software application for adjudicating or auditing ballots using their digital images, independent of a hardware scanner.
+* software application for adjudicating or auditing ballots using their digital pictures, independent of a hardware scanner.

 **Interfaces / data formats.** Needs to accept as input: